ahmed3000xp/RetroFlex-OS/README.md

 - **Unlikely Inspiration:** The idea for RetroFlex OS came during a late-night snack attack when the developer mistook a pizza box for a new motherboard.
 Pizza might not be the best hardware, but it sure inspired some great software!

-- **Arch Enthusiasm:** It’s rumored that the developer’s love for Arch GNU+Linux is so strong that they even use Arch stickers to decorate their workspace.
-Rumor also has it that the stickers are more organized than their code!
+- **Arch Enthusiasm:** It’s rumored that the developer’s love for Arch GNU+Linux is so strong that he even uses Arch stickers to decorate his workspace.
+Rumor also has it that the stickers are more organized than his code!

 - **Furry Fact:** The developer claims that RetroFlex OS runs smoother when you pet your favorite plushie while compiling.
 It's unproven, but it might just be the secret to compiling success!

 - **Global Touch:** The mastermind behind RetroFlex OS is an Arab blending Egyptian flair with Saudi spice.
-And yes, their Muslim heritage might mean more prayers—specifically, when pressing Enter after typing `make all` in the terminal.
-It’s rumored that when they pray for a smooth compile, it actually works.
-Just don’t ask how many times they’ve had to pray!
+And yes, his Muslim heritage might mean more prayers—specifically, when pressing Enter after typing `make all` in the terminal.
+It’s rumored that when he prays for a smooth compile, it actually works.
+Just don’t ask him how many times he’s had to pray!

-- **How Many Times you did this** I think you cringed 1 to 2 times, when I said that I'm a furry and an Arch User.
-I think you LOLed (Laughed Out Loud) a lot from What I said!
+- **How Many Times you did this:** I think you cringed 1 to 2 times when I said that I'm a furry and an Arch User.
+I think you LOLed (Laughed Out Loud) a lot from what I said!

 #### License